spheredev/neosphere/CONTRIBUTING.md

 -----------

 Use tabs for indentation, not spaces.
 OCD notwithstanding, I don't generally obsess over the "proper" number of spaces to use for indentation.
 Better to use tabs and let everyone choose their own preferred indent size.

 Use of Typecasts
 ----------------

 Keep typecasting to a minimum.
 If the compiler warns you about storing the value of a wider type into a narrower one (`int64_t` -> `int`, for instance), it might be worth rethinking your approach.
 Don't blindly add casts to shut the compiler up; not only does that make the code more difficult to read, but it can easily hide bugs.

 Const Correctness
 -----------------

 Try to maintain const correctness at all times.
-It's nearly always the wrong solution to cast away constness: If a function returns a const pointer, the pointer is const for a reason.
-Fail to respect that and things may just blow up in your face!
+It's nearly always the wrong solution to cast away constness: If a function returns a const pointer, it's const for a reason.
+Fail to respect that and things may just blow up in your face! (or eat you...)

 Pull Requests
 -------------